 At Fields Law Firm, we know how the workers’ compensation and disability systems work, and we can help you get the information you need and answer your questions.
-Reach out to us – it’s free.
-Call 1-888-343-5375 or complete an online form to get confidential advice from our trusted Workers’ Compensation attorneys in Minnesota.
+Call 1-888-343-5375 or complete an online form to get free and confidential advice from our trusted Workers’ Compensation attorneys in Minnesota.

 An injured worker contacted our law firm after he suffered an injury that involved being hit and dragged underneath a vehicle.
 His injuries included numerous bruises to his body and 3rd degree burns to his lower back.

 The injured worker was able to return to work in one week, and his employer paid him for the missed time.
 However, his medical bills became an issue when we learned that his employer did not have workers’ compensation insurance.

 Our workers’ compensation attorneys filed a claim on behalf of our client with the State of Minnesota.
 The Minnesota Special Compensation Fund accepted liability for the claim and our client’s medical benefits were paid.

 Occupations that may expose workers to risk of burn or electrocution injuries include: